Last Updated on

 Then you need to get an active and a valid SSL

-Here is an article I recommend you read in order to get started.
+Here is an article I recommend you read to get started.
 And if you have not bought your domain and host yet then you have a better chance to do so now.

 4. Check the Sitemap status of your website.

-A sitemap is a file where you can list the web pages of your site to tell Google and other search engines about the organization of your site content.
+A sitemap is a file where you can tell Google and other search engines about pages listed on your website.

 Search engine web crawlers like read this file to more intelligently crawl your site.